Skip to main content

 New Readers / Contact

-Cait Malilay is a freelance reporter and proud California native.
-After graduating Cum Laude from College of the Canyons with her associates of arts degrees, she moved from sunny and sandy southern California to the snowy and cozy Buffalo area to continue her undergraduate studies of English and Journalism at Buffalo State University where she graduated Summa Cum Laude with her bachelor's degree.
+Cait Malilay is a journalist-turned-educator and California native.
+After graduating Cum Laude from College of the Canyons with her associates of arts degrees, she moved from sunny and sandy Southern California to the snowy and cozy Buffalo area to continue her studies of English and Journalism at Buffalo State University, a pioneer school for education since 1871, where she graduated Summa Cum Laude.
+She received her TEFL certification from Manhattan University, a Lasallian Catholic institution founded in 1853 that follows the values of Saint John Baptist de La Salle, patron saint of teachers.

-While pursuing her studies at College of the Canyons, Cait covered the entertainment segment for the college’s news source, Cougar News, which is now known as Canyons News.
-In addition to working in a live studio setting, she also made her own packages, and, combining her love for books, created her own segment for the show called “What’s Good On The Shelf” where she gave literature recommendations to encourage students to read more.
-When she wasn’t covering entertainment, she either worked on camera or in the audio booth.
+While pursuing her studies at College of the Canyons, Cait served as a reporter and entertainment anchor for the college’s news source, Cougar News, which is now known as Canyons News.
+Combining her love for books, she created her own segment for the show called “What’s Good On The Shelf” where she gave literature recommendations to encourage students to read more.

 Goodreads